substrate-developer-hub/substrate-contracts-workshop/1/incrementing-my-value.md

 Incrementing My Value
 ===

-The final step in our Incrementer contract is to allow each account user to increment their own value.
+The final step in our Incrementer contract is to allow each account to increment their own value.

 ## Modifying a HashMap